pyncz/refuel/README.md

 ### The Solution

 With **`refuel`** you won't have to worry about your balance anymore!
-When the balance is about to run out, `refuel` will replenish it by swapping the required amount of a token of your choice.
+When the balance is about to run out, `refuel` will replenish it by swapping the required amount of the token of your choice.

 ### Okay, but what's going on exactly?